kimruddock/pawelgrzybek.github.io/_posts/2016-01-19-rounding-and-truncating-numbers-in-javascript.md

 - Opera >= 25
 - Safari >= 7.1

 Luckily there is a way to use this without ES6 support (thanks to Johny who suggested this solution in comments below).
 We can use [bitwise operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) to accomplish this task.
 Unfortunately there are some restriction as well.
 All bitwise operations work on signed 32-bit integers.
 Using them converts a float to an integer.
-In practice it means that we can safely work up to `2^31−1` (around 2 billion) which is much less than `Number.MAX_VALUE` (1.7976931348623157e+308).
+In practice it means that we can safely work up to `2^31−1` ([2 147 483 647](https://en.wikipedia.org/wiki/2147483647_(number))) which is much less than `Number.MAX_VALUE` (1.7976931348623157e+308).
 This isn't a great idea for monetary calculations either.

 ```
 3.14159 | 0;   //  3